rdhhauzan/Sistem-data-pendidik/README.md

 ## Notes

 - Make sure you run the laravel with 8000 port, and Vue JS on 8080 Port
-- You Need you run the laravel and vue js server at the same time for run the project
+- You Need to run the laravel and vue js server at the same time for run the project

 See [Configuration Reference](https://cli.vuejs.org/config/).